 10.1 The Customer acknowledges that by entering in to the Contract, the Customer may have to pay termination or other charges to a third party or parties for cancelling or terminating a pre-existing contract with that third party or parties.

 10.2 The Order may specify a sum that Ice is prepared to reimburse the Customer to cover some or all of the termination charges referred to in clause 10.1 (Buyout).
-Subject to clause 10.3, Ice shall reimburse the Customer with the Buyout specified in the Order upon receipt of a VAT invoice from the Customer to Ice and from the Customer's old supplier for the amount of the Buyout.
+Subject to clause 10.3, Ice shall reimburse the Customer with the Buyout specified in the Order upon receipt of VAT invoices from the Customer to Ice and from the Customer's old supplier for the amount of the Buyout.
 Such invoice must be zero rated for VAT purposes as termination charges do not attract VAT.